 FOLLOW US

 The Statute of Frauds is a foundation of contract law and real estate.
 It’s designed to protect buyers and sellers from fraud, misunderstandings, and disputes by making sure important agreements are written down and signed.
-From a business point of view, knowing the Statute of Frauds helps real estate professionals make safe and legal deals.
+For real estate professionals, understanding the Statute of Frauds is essential for ensuring contracts are valid and enforceable.

 Let’s explore its history, purpose, requirements, and application in real estate.